saodoku/4.032-projects/README.md

 # MIT Information Design and Visualization

-Class repository for MIT 4.032 / 4.033 Design Studio: Information and Visualization Projects
+Repository for Projects Created in MIT 4.032 / 4.033 Design Studio: Information and Visualization

-Taught by Glen Cummings and Irene de la Torre - Arenas